dlshle/whub/README.md

 ## TODO Tasks
+* Message header sanitizing
+  * Option 1: discard all block-list header keys in a middleware
+  * Option 2: middlewares to keep desired header keys
+  * Option 3: headers in request are kept as request-headers, Hub Server keeps desired headers as response header.
+    * Do we need a set of middlewares that run after request is handled?
 * Better client design
   * No connection inside client
+      * How?
+Make a sidecar for each client to handle connections?
   * ~~When needed, use ConnectionManager to get connections of a client~~
 * ~~Client manager w/ DB~~
 * Proper service provider registration